Things To Do in Korcula Island, Croatia by JetSettingFools.com

 Korcula Attractions Outside the Walls

 Outside the city walls, a walkway encircles the town.
 In addition to the sensational sea views, many of the best restaurants in Korcula Old Town are found along the eastern wall.
-Next to the City Gate, in the Rotonda, is the local Korcula Market, where vendors sell in-season produce.

 To the west of town, a path follows the coastline of Korcula Harbor.
 On the western side of the bay – across from the Old Town – is the Dominican Monastery, St. Nicholas Church and Convent.
-From the shoreline, look back toward the Old Town for the absolute best view of Korcula.
-(This is one of our favorite spots for a picnic lunch and bottle of Croatian wine!)

-Hiking
+Hiking on Korcula

-One of the best things to do in Korcula Town is to make use of the paths and explore nearby sights.
-Forteca Svetog Vlaha: Take a short walk to the British Fort just south of town.
+Take a short walk to the British Fort just south of town.
 From the path you can get stellar views of the Old Town.

-Best Beaches
+Korcula Beaches

-Looking for Korcula Town beaches to soak up the sun or cool off with a swim?
 There are a few (non-sandy) beaches in Korcula Town where visitors can cool off in the refreshing Adriatic Sea.

 Ispod Duvana Beach, near the Dominican Monastery, is the most popular Korcula Town beach.
 Other swimming spots are Luka Korculanska Beach, Beach Zakerjan and Banje Beach.

-Restaurants
+Korcula Town Restaurants

-Our Recommendation of Where To Eat
+Our Recommendation on Where To Eat in Korcula

-Nightlife
+Korcula Nightlife

 When the sun sets, you’ll likely be wondering what to do in Korcula, Croatia at night.
-While not known as a party destination (like Hvar Town on Hvar Island), there are a few places that constitute Korcula nightlife.
-A popular spot with DJs and dancing (complete with stripper poles) is Dos Locos No. 1.
-When we stopped in Korcula Town during our week-long Croatia Island Hopping Cruise, a group from our boat danced the night away at Dos Locos.
+A popular spot with DJs and dancing is Dos Locos No. 1.

 Korcula Bars We Recommend

-While dancing all night at clubs can be a blast for some, we usually prefer a more laid-back vibe…and Korcula has numerous establishments for a chilled out cocktail or glass of excellent Croatian wine.
+While dancing all night at clubs can be a blast for some, we usually prefer a more laid-back vibe.
+Korcula has numerous establishments for a chilled out cocktail or glass of excellent Croatian wine.

 Cocktail Bar Massimo

-Although a bit of a novelty bar, Masimo’s location can’t be beat!
+Although a bit of a novelty bar, the location can’t be beat!
 Located on the top of a 15th century tower on the northern tip of the peninsula, Massimo is a fun and unique bar in Korcula.

 Bokar Wine Bar